 Data is classified by DIN into protection classes.
-These classes are determined by an assessment of the level of protection that data needs, and the level of security needed to destroy that data effectively.
+These classes are determined by how much protection that data needs and the level of security needed to destroy that data.

-- Class 1 is data which there is a normal need for.
-While this data could contain personal information and should be protected, there is only a slight-moderate risk that any individual or business would be adversely affected by the unlawful access of this data.
+- Class 1 is data that there is a normal need for.
+While this data could contain personal information and should be protected, there is only a slight to moderate risk that any individual or business would be adversely affected by the unlawful access of this data.
 An example of Class 1 data could be a business telephone list, address details, or supplier data.

 - Class 2 is data where there is a high demand for confidentiality.
 Any unauthorised access to Class 2 data could risk an individual or business experiencing significant adverse impairments.
 This could be financial or personal.
 An example of Class 2 data could be something like a business’s balance sheets or internal reports.

-- Class 3 data is data where there is a very high level of confidentiality required.
-With Class 3 data, the protection of personal data must be guaranteed.
+- Class 3 data is data with a requirement for a very high level of confidentiality.
+With Class 3 data, there must be a guarantee of protection of personal data.
 It also includes any data where the disclosure could pose a significant risk to health or even life.
 Examples of Class 3 data could be top-secret government documents or information that could identify individuals in witness protection.

 The second area of focus is shred particle sizes.
 These particle sizes represent a level of security as determined by DIN.